ARMmbed/mbed-os-5-docs/docs/cont/contributing.md

 * Put the full original license texts in separate documents named *LICENSE-XYZ.txt*, where XYZ is the corresponding [SPDX identifier](http://spdx.org/licenses/) for your license.

 * Begin each source header with your copyright line, the SPDX identifier and the standard header for the license that applies to that single file, if it has one.
+(See [SPDX Specification, Appendix V](https://spdx.org/spdx-specification-21-web-version#h.twlc0ztnng3b).)

-* If more than one license applies to the source file, then use an SPDX license expression (see Appendix IV in [this document](https://spdx.org/spdx_specification_2_0_html)), to reflect the presence of multiple licenses in your *LICENSE* file and in each source file.
+* If more than one license applies to the source file, then use an SPDX license expression (see [SPDX Specification, Appendix IV](https://spdx.org/spdx-specification-21-web-version#h.jxpfx0ykyb60)), to reflect the presence of multiple licenses in your *LICENSE* file and in each source file.

 ## Contributing to the mbed OS codebase